 - Quality.
 In general, the coding quality of a premium theme is usually better than most free themes.
 There are some well-coded free themes out there, but also some clunkers.
-If you’re not a developer, it might be challenging to know the difference.
+It might be challenging to know the difference if you’re not a developer.

 - Support.
-At some point, you’ll have a question or need help related to the theme.
+You’ll have a question or need help with the theme at some point.
 Getting assistance for free themes is challenging, and you’re basically at the mercy of other people who feel like being helpful.
 When you purchase a license for a premium theme, you’ll be able to receive support when needed.

 - Functionality.
 Most free themes can’t match the features and customization options available with the leading paid themes.